gameguy37/BingBong/README.md

 * Score Multipliers - Before starting the game, the player will have the choice to select from multiple score modifiers.
 Each of these make the game harder in some way and have associated score multipliers (x1.1, x1.25, etc.) that will be applied at the end of the game to calculate the player's final score.
 Some of these modifiers are listed below:
   * Larger Enemies
   * "Fat" mode - Player character is larger and moves slower
-  * Randomize Enemy Speeds - Enemies can be launched with velocites that are slower or faster than standard
+  * Randomize Enemy Speeds - Enemies can be launched with velocities that are slower or faster than standard
   * Angular Enemy Trajectories (default behavior is strictly horizontal movement)
   * Rotating Enemies
   * Beast Mode - This modifier is a special switch that will turn on all existing difficulty modifiers.
 The reward for using this modifier is a bonus "BEAST MODE" multiplier in addition to the regular multiplicative bonuses that come with each individual modifier for experienced players to quickly boost their score.